14 Days18,192 Ft.

 Day 9: Lobuche - Gorakshep (5170 m) - Everest base camp(5364m)

 Day 14: DepartureSee Detailed Itinerary

 In the highest altitude all the imaginary thoughts will wipe out for sure cause at the Everest Base camp is a lethal journey on hills and come back alive is an achievement itself.
 At a point, it started feeling like blue bed sheet is there with white embroidery by snow flexes.
-You’ll get 5 Charming views of the Alpine lake on the way, world’s heights peak is not just a thing to hike it needs courage and a perfect trek leader.
+You’ll get 5 Charming views of the Alpine lake on the way, though treks in India are well known but nepal trekking has so much to offer and this ultimate trek in nepal: Everest base camp trek is one amogst them which gives you the wonderful experience and Everest base camp trek best time pre-monsoon (February, March, April and May) and post monsoon (late September, October, November and December), where Everest base camp trek package is worth taking in world’s heights peak is not just a thing to hike it needs courage and a perfect trek leader.
 Come on guys you can do it, it’s just the last few brave steps to the summit”, you’ll get voice with a roar from trek leader and guide a man of excellent persona and an amazing confidence and knowledge about the work he is supposedly hired for.
 It was his passionate encouragement that made the trip successful and trusts us without him being there most of us would have missed out on the core of the beauty of the nature which needs eyes of an admirer to appreciate and the rest of us would never be able to make it to the top.